deislabs/wagi-dotnet/docs/configuring_and_running.md

     - `policies` : An array of policies that the user must satisfy to in order to access the module.
     - `allowedhosts` : An array of hostnames that a module using [wasi-experimental-http](https://github.com/deislabs/wasi-experimental-http) can make, only hostnames in this array can be accessed by the module.
     - `maxhttprequests`: Sets the maximum number of HTTP Requests this module can make using [wasi-experimental-http](https://github.com/deislabs/wasi-experimental-http).
 If not present defaults to `maxhttprequests` specified in `WASM` configuration, must be a value between 1 and 500.
+  - `Bindles` : Bindles is a key value pair object where each item defines a [bindle](https://github.com/deislabs/bindle) hosted in a bindle server that contains details of modules to be exposed by the server.
+Like the `Modules` property the *key* is a path pattern used to create routes, the *value* is a Bindle Object.
+    - Bindle Object Fields
+      - `BindleUrl` (REQUIRED): The Url of the bindle server where the bindle is hosted.
+      - `Name` (REQUIRED): The Name of the bindle to be loaded from the bindle server.

 Here is a brief example of a configuration file that declares two routes: